Bilateral South Korea-US consulting group meets in response to North Korean nuclear threats

 Earlier, Sabrina Singh, a deputy Pentagon press secretary, told reporters Monday that the goal of the meeting is to begin implementing the Biden-Yoon declaration in April, “which reaffirms our joint extended deterrence in the region.”

-The meeting was co-chaired by U.S. National Security Coordinator for the Indo Pacific Affairs Kurt Campbell and South Korea’s deputy national security director Kim Tae-hyo.
+The meeting was co-chaired by U.S. National Security Coordinator for Indo-Pacific Affairs Kurt Campbell and South Korea’s deputy national security director, Kim Tae-hyo.

-North Korea’s nuclear ambitions have taken on new urgency after it has openly threatened to use nuclear weapons in potential conflicts with its rivals and carried out about 100 missile tests since the start of last year.
+North Korea’s nuclear ambitions have taken on new urgency after it openly threatened to use nuclear weapons in potential conflicts with its rivals and carried out about 100 missile tests since the start of last year.

-Last week, North Korea conducted a second test-flight of a more mobile, powerful intercontinental ballistic missile designed to strike the mainland U.S. After observing that launch, North Korean leader Kim Jong Un vowed to further bolster his country’s nuclear fighting capabilities.
+Last week, North Korea conducted a second flight-test of a more mobile, powerful intercontinental ballistic missile designed to strike the mainland U.S. After observing that launch, North Korean leader Kim Jong Un vowed to further bolster his country’s nuclear fighting capabilities.

-During their April summit in Washington, Yoon and Biden also agreed on the periodic docking a U.S. nuclear-armed submarine in South Korea and bolster joint training exercises.
+During their April summit in Washington, Yoon and Biden also agreed on the U.S. enhancing “the regular visibility” of its strategic assets to the Korean Peninsula, such as the planned periodic docking of a U.S. nuclear-armed submarine in South Korea, and the two countries bolstering joint training exercises.
 Biden also stated that any North Korean nuclear attack on the U.S. or its allies would “result in the end of whatever regime” took such action.

-North Korea has responded that such steps proved the allies’ hostility toward North Korea.
+North Korea has responded that such steps proved the allies’ extreme hostility toward North Korea.
 It threatened to further bolster its escalatory nuclear doctrine in protest.

+In a statement Monday, Kim’s sister and senior adviser, Kim Yo Jong, warned that the U.S. moves to reinforce its extended deterrence commitment to South Korea will only make North Korea “go farther away from the negotiating table desired by (the U.S.)” and take steps to beef up its own military capability.

+“(North Korea) is ready for resolutely countering any acts of violating its sovereignty and territorial integrity,” Kim Yo Jong said.
+“The U.S. should stop its foolish act of provoking (North Korea) even by imperiling its security.”